 Even asking the question, “What would it mean for me to live as if I believed postmodernism were true?” violates postmodernist principles, because it assumes that beliefs can be pinned down; that we can live in a way that would be consistent with those beliefs; that we can think about what we believe is true; and that what is true can even be identified.
 We have encountered postmodernist theory in multiple institutions, and we have found that this contradiction is almost never acknowledged.
 Students and professional academics tend to read, discuss and debate postmodern theories without considering how—or whether—those theories might hold up if they were applied in the real world.
 And yet that is probably the first question that will be asked by any non-academic who encounters postmodernism, including many parents who first encounter critical-theory-based ideas on their child’s school website.

 The deconstructive theorist Barbara Johnson has written, “When one writes, one writes more than (or less than, or other than) one thinks.
 The reader’s task is to read what is written rather than simply attempt to intuit what might have been meant.”
 On one level, Johnson is right: it can be difficult to get our precise meaning out on paper, and words can be ambiguous and sometimes contradictory.
 But in the real world Johnson’s views may not always pass the reality test.
-It can be an interesting academic exercise to think of the contradictions or inconsistencies in, say, a car manual, but the bottom line is that if you put molasses in the gas tank, your car won’t go very far.
+It can be an interesting academic exercise to think of the contradictions or inconsistencies in, say, a car manual, but the bottom line, as a former college professor of ours used to say, is that if you put molasses in the gas tank, your car won’t go very far.
 As it turns out, when the people at Ford or Subaru wrote the manual, they wrote, in a very literal sense, exactly what they thought.